Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Fans of American musical theater spent much of 2013 celebrating the centennial of Yale’s most famous minstrel, Cole Porter, who graduated from Yale College in 1913.
 Artists as diverse as Thomas Hampton and U2 recorded his songs for the occasion, and such institutions as the Smithsonian, the Indiana Historical Society, and the U.S. Post Office have created their own special tributes.

 The Vanderbilts respected colleges, and loved their families.
-Corneil Vanderbilt II did what he felt was the right tribute to Yale, and to honor the life of his deceased son.
+Corneil Vanderbilt II did what he felt was the right tribute to Yale.
+He wished to honor the life of his deceased son.
 Vanderbilt had faced death in his own family before.
 He must have had profound heartache when he gave his gift to Yale.
 That $1 Million did not earn his family another college with the family name on it.
-The gift was not about naming rights or endowments, it was about profound sadness in the family for lost, potential greatness for a son.
+The gift was not about naming rights or endowments — it was about profound sadness in his heart for the lost, potential greatness for his gifted young son.

-No matter how you juxtapose the stories of Vanderbilt Hall and Cole Porter, the family names showcase titans: Cornelius Vanderbilt a titan of industry, Cole Porter a titan of music.
+No matter how you juxtapose the stories of Vanderbilt Hall and Cole Porter, the family names showcase titans: Cornelius Vanderbilt, a titan of industry, and Cole Porter, a titan of musical theatre.
 They both ruled their realms.
-They both knew the tragedy of War.
+They both knew the tragedy of death and the horrors of War.
 Yes, they both had their detractors.
 Both had their accolades and their hardships.
-Through their own tenacity, they survived beyond their mortal lives in the memories of those who knew them and loved them.
-Even if the love was for their music and their money.
+Through their own tenacity, they survived beyond their mortal lives in the memories of those who knew them well and loved them, even in smaller measures if the love were for their music and their money.

 The silver lining for Yale students today (and yesterday, like David Nierenberg and me) is that we share a common bond with these men and their names.
-The University has Vanderbilt Hall as a magnificent dormitory for its safe housing.
+Yale University has Vanderbilt Hall as a magnificent dormitory for its safe student housing.
 Current freshmen can enjoy an enviable view of Old Campus, just as the first female students at Yale did.
-Cole Porter’s plaque still hangs in the hall and it calls students to look up the stories of the man who wrote the best canine College cheer of all time.
-He also penned some of the most memorable songs of his era (a complete list is below).
+Cole Porter’s plaque still hangs in the hall and it calls students to look up the stories of the man who wrote “the best canine College cheer of all time.”
+(Take that Georgia!)
+He also penned some of the most memorable songs of his era (a complete Cole Porter song list is below).

 Laurie Hooper, Henry Hooper, David Nierenberg at Henry’s wedding in 1984